DanielD45/Teleios/README.md

   7 = plugin start/end + fail + warning + exit messages will be written to the terminal <br/>
   8 = plugin start/end + fail + warning + exit messages will be written to the terminal & in-game chat <br/>
   Please adjust your DebugLevel accordingly.
+- added /oplist (/opl): lets you store ops on a list.
+These people can op themselves anytime.

 ### v1.2
 **Server owners should adjust their SetBlocksPerPearl and DebugLevel arguments.**